alextaujenis/RBD_Timer/README.md

 The Arduino real-time loop stops advancing when you write delay() in your sketch.
 You can keep the real-time loop moving by using millis() to track time and create delay, but it's more complicated and soon becomes messy to manage.
 The Timer class is a very simple replacement for all your millis() math.

 ##Relative vs. Absolute Time
 This library works well with relative time instead of absolute.
 Absolute timing (for example) of running on an **interval of precisely 5 minutes** would incure a **few microseconds of time loss** each cycle.
-You can get a _pretty close_ interval by restarting the timer immediately if you don't mind losing one second every few hundred timeout cycles.
+You can get a _pretty close_ interval by restarting the timer immediately if you don't mind losing one second every few hundred-thousand timeout cycles.

 This library is **better suited for managing immediate program flow** over relative time, (for example) like starting a timer and using the reported percentage to dim an LED **over the course of 1 second**.
 It will not lose any time during the active cycle.
 You should use this timer really hard while it's active, then consider it dead and restart it to use it again.